Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 Dogs of any age can slip and slide on slick flooring, but large-breed puppies and older dogs seem to have the most problems with this.

-For seniors, the risk of damaging joints/ligaments in a fall or from over-stretching is increased, so it’s important to help your old dog keep his feet at all times.
+For seniors, the risk of damaging joints/ligaments in a fall or from over-stretching is increased, so it’s important to help your old dog keep on his feet at all times.

 Non-slip socks and boots can help, as can putting down rugs or non-slip mats, runners or rugs on tile/wood floors.